RiceDope/ricepos/README.md

 # Welcome to RicePos

-*Merry Christmas Everyone*
+*defaultManager changed to admin*

 The aim of the project is to create a rough point of sale system.
 This is my first attempt with using OpenJfx and Maven.
 Any important messages will be displayed at the top of this README in *italics*.

 ## Notices
 - The project creates a file in your *user.home* directory called *riceposfiles* you may delete this file as and when you wish.
 It creates this any time you run the project.
 Doing so will result in the loss of stock added to the system.
-- The default password for defaultemployee and default manager is *password*.
+- The default password for admin is *password*.
 - Development pause over the christmas period from the 24/12/2023 - 31/12/2023.
 Possible exception for the 26th.
 But no planned development over this period.

 ## Running the project